1 Thessalonians Chapter Two

 1 Thessalonians 2:8

-We loved you so much that we were delighted to share with you not only the gospel of God but our lives as well, because you had become so dear to us.
+We were so devoted to you that we were glad to share with you not only God's Good News but also our own lives, because you had become very dear to us.

 Another part of the method behind the spread of the gospel in Thessalonica was that Paul and his team shared their lives with the people there.
 They lived among the common folks (if even for only a few weeks) and let the people there see their faith in action.
 Many today want to proclaim the Word but do not want to lower themselves to be where those that need it are located.
 Many want the people to clean themselves up and then come to their building to receive the Word.
 That is not what Jesus (or Paul) did as both of them went to those that needed to hear the Word and stayed among them (if even for only a short time).